anguyen0102/anguyen0102/README.md

 ## Hello!

-My name is Athena Phommivong, and I am a future December 2023 graduate from the **University of Iowa**.
+My name is Athena Phommivong, and I am a December 2023 graduate from the **University of Iowa**.
 I'm 21, and I have a great interest in coding and database management/organization!

 Wnat to know more about me?
 Checkout my Portfolio Project below and scan my QR Code!